 While crowds are unpleasant for yourself, if visiting with a dog they can be dangerous.
 There’s the risk of your dog being stepped on (if they’re not small enough to be carried), plus many dogs would not be comfortable with the crowds and may react badly, or at least hate the experience.

 Another issue to contend with in Venice is just where you dog can do their business.
 There is virtually no grass in Venice, at least in the central areas.
 (Burano has plenty of green grass.)
 If your dog will only relieve themselves on grass, you may be in for a long and fruitless search.

 In other aspects, Venice is quite dog-friendly, just like much of Italy.
-Dogs are allowed to travel on the vaporetto (the water boats that criss-cross Venice) without a ticket.
+Dogs are allowed to travel on the vaporetto (the water boats that criss-cross Venice) for free.
 Small dogs should be held or in a carrier, while larger dogs should be leashed.
 All dogs not in a container should also wear a muzzle, although the rule doesn’t seem to be enforced for small dogs.